microsoft/CameraTraps/megadetector.md

 ## How fast is MegaDetector, and can I run it on my giant/small computer?

-We often run MegaDetector on behalf of users as a free service; see our [MegaDetector collaborations page](collaborations.md) for more information.
-But there are many reasons to run MegaDetector on your own, and how practical this is will depend in part on how many images you need to process and what kind of computer hardware you have available.
+We often run MegaDetector on behalf of users as a free service; see our ["Getting started with MegaDetector"](collaborations.md) page for more information.
+But there are many reasons to run MegaDetector on your own; how practical this is will depend in part on how many images you need to process and what kind of computer hardware you have available.
 MegaDetector is designed to favor accuracy over speed, and we typically run it on <a href="https://en.wikipedia.org/wiki/Graphics_processing_unit">GPU</a>-enabled computers.
 That said, you can run anything on anything if you have enough time, and we're happy to support users who run MegaDetector on their own GPUs (in the cloud or on their own PCs), on their own CPUs, or even on embedded devices.
 If you only need to process a few thousand images per week, for example, a typical laptop will be just fine.
 If you want to crunch through 20 million images as fast as possible, you'll want at least one GPU.

-Here are some rules of thumb to help you estimate how fast you can run MegaDetector on different types of hardware...
+Here are some rules of thumb to help you estimate how fast you can run MegaDetector on different types of hardware.

 * On a decent laptop (without a fancy deep learning GPU) that is neither the fastest nor slowest laptop you can buy in 2021, MegaDetector v4 takes somewhere between eight and twenty seconds per image, depending on how many CPUs you use.
 This works out to being able to process somewhere between 4,000 and 10,000 image per day.
 This might be totally fine for scenarios where you have even hundreds of thousands of images, as long as you can wait a few days.
 * On a dedicated deep learning GPU that is neither the fastest nor slowest GPU you can buy in 2021, MegaDetector v4 takes between 0.3 and 0.5 seconds per image, which works out to between 200,000 and 250,000 images per day.
 We also include a few <a href="#benchmark-timings">benchmark timings</a> below on some specific GPUs.